Personalized Two-sided Dose Interval: Application

-We applied our method to study the two-sided PDI of warfarin, an anti-coagulant medicine.
+We first applied our method to study the two-sided PDI of warfarin, an anti-coagulant medicine.
 Warfarin is a medicine for preventing harmful blood clots from forming and growing bigger.
 It is particularly useful for patients suffering from conditions that can cause fatal blood clots such as stroke and heart attack.
 However, excessive doses of warfarin can lead to severe complications, including life-threatening bleeding and tissue death.
 Therefore, it is essential to prescribe warfarin in a suitable therapeutic dose to ensure its benefits to patients.
 As recommended by the American Heart Association, warfarin should be prescribed to keep a patient's international normalized ratio (INR) within a desired range, typically between 2 and 3 \citep{Warfarin_AHA_2014}.
 The INR level increases with the warfarin dose, leading to a dose-probability curve with an inverted U-shaped pattern, reflecting the hormetic response \citep{Blann2003}.

 We used the dataset presented in \cite{Warfarin2009} to estimate the PDI of warfarin.
 Specifically, each patient's target INR range, the reported INR value, and the warfarin dose measured in mg/week were considered as the desired range $\thr$, the observed outcome $Y$, and the observed dose level $A$, respectively.
 Accordingly, $R = \ind (Y \in \thr)$ indicates whether the INR of a patient was within the desired range.
-Furthermore, we included the following pharmacogenetic and clinical variables as pre-treatment covariates $X$: gender, weight measured in kg, height measured in cm, discretized age with nine levels, and an indicator of whether a patient took Amiodarone.
-We restricted our analysis to Asians because the targeted INR ranges for Asians were significantly different from those for other races; see Section \ref{sec:supp:Data} of the Supplementary Material for details.
+Furthermore, we included the following pharmacogenetic and clinical variables as pre-treatment covariates $\bX$: gender (male/female), weight (in kg), height (in cm), age (nine discretized levels), and Amiodarone receipt status (took Amiodarone/did not took Amiodarone).
+We restricted our analysis to Asians because the targeted INR ranges for Asians were significantly different from those for other races; see Section \ref{sec:supp:Data-Warfarin} of the Appendix for details.
 Lastly, we discarded two observations with outlying dose levels greater than 80mg/week to guarantee the positivity assumption \ref{(A3)}.
 Consequently, we used 1407 patients in the analysis.